-I also began another business in which my wife Beth was to get more involved.
+I began another business in which my wife Beth was more involved.
 But this was the lifestyle that would allow me to realise my vision.
 I was enjoying international travel most years, and Beth and I enjoyed plenty of time on the ski fields locally or in New Zealand.

 Mixed into this hectic, dare I say, workaholic daily ritual, was an equally heavy workload in our local church.
 Into the week I also managed to squeeze leadership of two youth groups for many years and other leadership roles in the church at large.
 So if nights weren’t busy in the office they were equally busy in the church.

 In 1996 I joined a team going to China for two weeks cycling in the southern province of Guangdong.
 With every rotation of those bike pedals I was peddling further from my planned dream and closer to a whole different reality.
-During that team and in the weeks that followed, I believe I heard God saying there was a new beginning coming and I was to go to Bible College.
+During that team and in the weeks that followed, I heard God speak.
+He was saying there was a new beginning coming and I was to go to Bible College.
 Beth and I weren’t in agreement for a while but then something changed and we were both hearing God say the same thing.
 However my father wasn’t hearing that when I went to discuss my resignation from the family business I was then managing.

-Our goal is that 82% of all gifts have been allocated to the children’s work in China.
+Our goal is that 82% of all gifts be allocated to the children’s work in the ministry.
 That’s the power of a business dedicated to God’s mission.
 I strongly believe Christian business people should be asking God if they should be using their business in a similar way.
 Just saying yes to God’s prompt to join a mission team changed the future for Beth, our three children and myself.

 Pastor with Southern Cross Association of Churches

-Founder and Managing Director of LST Group, www.LSTgroup.com.au
+Founder and Managing Director of LST Group